hashicorp/vagrant/website/docs/source/v2/docker/basics.html.md

 </pre>

 The above configuration will look for a `Dockerfile` in the same directory as the Vagrantfile.
-When `vagrant up` is run, Vagrant automatically builds that Dockerfile and starts a container based on that Dockerfile.
+When `vagrant up --provider=docker` is run, Vagrant automatically builds that Dockerfile and starts a container based on that Dockerfile.